June 6, 2018

 Through PathwayConnect, Jake learned something he hadn’t realized

-In December 2016, I heard about PathwayConnect from my grandfather, a Pathway missionary in Salt Lake City, Utah.
+In December 2016, I heard about PathwayConnect from my grandfather, a service missionary assigned to BYU-Pathway in Salt Lake City, Utah.
 Eight years after dropping out of college, I decided to give it a shot.

 Before I began the program, I told myself that if I got bad grades, couldn’t complete the courses, or spiraled into debt, I could easily withdraw.
 After receiving good grades in my Life Skills course, however, I realized that higher education truly was an attainable goal for me.